paulzcooper/socialtech-test-task/README.md

 # socialtech-test-task

 My test task for SocialTech on Product Analyst postion in Nov 2022, translated to English by me.
+No raw data of the task, just my answers.

 ## Task 1.
 AB testing